OzyOzk/PIDlibrary/README.md

 # PIDlibrary
 PID libary for Arduino boards (work in progress).
 Started off as a modification of the arduino PID library.
 Currently rewriting entire library, adding a number of extra functions as well as a few more types of PID controllers.

 The only part of the code that depends on the Arduino libraries is the ```millis()``` function.
-If you replace this with it's equivalent on the hardware you're using, then the code will work on you're hardware. ```Millis()``` is a function that returns the time elapsted in milliseconds since the microcontroller was turned on.
+If you replace this with it's equivalent on the hardware you're using, then the code will work on your hardware. ```Millis()``` is a function that returns the time elapsted in milliseconds since the microcontroller was turned on.
 It returns the time elapsed as an ```unsigned long```.

 ## Tasks ##

 * add auto, manual function
 * check all users defined variables for validity (sanity checks)
-* Upload test results on Quadcopter, differential drive
+* Upload test results on Quadcopter, differential drive robot

 ## Timing ##